SDK

 }

-• After the user completes sign‑up and is redirected back to your app, start your normal sign‑in flow (e.g., CodeFlow.
+- After the user completes sign‑up and is redirected back to your app, start your normal sign‑in flow (e.g., CodeFlow.
 A session is started when the user signed up, so the user will be signed in automatically in the flow.)

 SQL

-• Class: new Sql()
+new Sql() - Method:

-• Method: exec(request: SqlRequest): Promise<SQLResponse>
+exec(request: SqlRequest): Promise<SQLResponse> - Endpoint:

-• Endpoint: POST https://api.centia.io/api/v4/sql
+POST https://api.centia.io/api/v4/sql

 Types (simplified):

-• schema: a map of column name -> { type: string, array: boolean }
+SQLResponsehas:schema: a map of column name ->{ type: string, array: boolean }data: an array of rows (records)

 Example: